A Sample of Summer Projects

 Fellowship Title: CloudStack Content Development Fellow

-Fellowship Project: Gregg’s Fellowship project was to create meaningful videos to both increase brand awareness and engage the open source community around Citrix’s robust cloud environment.
+Summer Project: Gregg’s summer project was to create meaningful videos to both increase brand awareness and engage the open source community around Citrix’s robust cloud environment.

-ETP Description: Gregg’s ETP is focused on having students learn to develop simple, yet effective video demonstration techniques like those used in his Summer Fellowship at Citrix.
-Students will develop short videos that demonstrate how to do something in a clear and concise way to help someone else learn.
-Students will use both video and non-video tools to accomplish their goal.
-To see Gregg’s full lesson visit: Video Demonstration.
+ETP Description: Gregg’s ETP was focused on having students learn to develop simple, yet effective video demonstration techniques like those used in his Summer Fellowship at Citrix.
+Students developed short videos that demonstrate how to do something in a clear and concise way to help someone else learn.
+Students use both video and non-video tools to accomplish their goal.
+To see Gregg’s full lesson, visit: Video Demonstration.

 Teacher: Michael Bautista